kuggaa/home-valuator/README.md

 # home-valuator
-Find the value of a building
+Find the value of a home

+View publicly available real estate data

+Features: Listing amount, Valuation Range, Last Updated

+Data sources: Zillow, Homesnap

+Contributing: Know a data source that this project could benefit from?
+Send a pull request.